itretiy/two-card/README.md

 ## Implementation notes

-<p>The original task could have been implemented with a plain react with a few components using local state and a few model/service files but I've intentionally chosen more close to a real-word approach and structure:</p>
+The original task could have been implemented with a plain react with a few components using local state and a few model/service files but I've intentionally chosen more close to a real-word approach and structure:

 - `components` holds common presentational components
 - `config` contains common configuration